rhomobile/rhomobile-docs/docs/en/edge/guide/api_ruby.md

 	:::ruby
 	settingsHash = Rho::Barcode.getAllProperties()

-**NOTE: Some API's like Barcode have many properties and there may be an undesirable performance hit for reading all properties available.
+**NOTE: Some APIs like Barcode have many properties and there may be an undesirable performance hit for reading all properties available.
 Use this method sparingly.**

 ### Reading values Asynchronously
 There are a few ways you can read properties in non-blocking asynchronously way by specifying a callback: